openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         original model is in FP32 and --data_type=FP16 is specified, all model weights and biases are compressed to FP16.
-  --disable_fusing      Turn off fusing of linear operations to Convolution --disable_resnet_optimization
+  --disable_resnet_optimization
-                        Turn off resnet optimization --finegrain_fusing FINEGRAIN_FUSING
+                        [DEPRECATED] Turn off resnet optimization --finegrain_fusing FINEGRAIN_FUSING
-                        Regex for layers/operations that won't be fused.
+                        [DEPRECATED] Regex for layers/operations that won't be fused.
                         Example: --finegrain_fusing Convolution1,.*Scale.*
-  --disable_gfusing     Turn off fusing of grouped convolutions --enable_concat_optimization
+  --enable_concat_optimization
                         Turn on Concat optimization.
   --extensions EXTENSIONS